With two creek crossings, some flow, some tech, and a lot of fun descending, this ride provides riders with the full MTB gamut.

 After avoiding multiple cacti and jackrabbits, the road will dead end and turn into the brand new (2017) Lower Spring Creek South Connector

 .
 This trail is incredibly well-built and winds its way uphill to the highpoint of this ride.
 From there, the trail then heads east and descends back to Spring Creek.
-Unlike the other stream crossing, this one is incredibly deep in Spring.
-Be sure to use the rope that crosses the stream as a brace, and work your way methodically through the freezing water.
+Take the bridge across the creek.

 After the final stream crossing, the trail switchbacks to Lower Spring Creek Trail